everx-labs/sdk-samples/demo/exchange/README.md

-# Integrate Free TON into exchange backend
+# Integrate EVER OS into exchange backend

-In this example we demonstrate how to integrate Free TON into an exchange backend.
+In this example we demonstrate how to integrate EVER OS into an exchange backend.

 It covers such use-cases as:
 - wallet deploy